lightning-bot/Lightning/README.md

 ---
 ## Invite

-The invite is no longer displayed here as Discord's verification requirements have forced the public instance to be semi-private.
+You can add the official instance of this bot to your server with https://discord.com/oauth2/authorize?client_id=532220480577470464&scope=bot&permissions=19193523414.

 ---
 ## Self Hosting

-If you want to run your own instance, https://lightning.lightsage.dev/config/self-hosting/ contains some general instructions.
+If you want to run your own instance, https://lightning.lightsage.dev/self-hosting/ contains some general instructions.

 ---
 ## Versioning